jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 Here is the report - [Drug Discovery Compound Activity Analysis](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Reports/Drug%20Discovery%20Compound%20Activity%20Analysis.pdf)

 Thank you for reading, I hope you enjoyed learning about my project!
-If you have any questions, I’d be glad to walk through the pipeline or the code in more detail.
+If you have any questions, I’m glad to walk through the pipeline or the code in more detail.